So are you ready to get your tomatoes planted? Be sure to read these top Tips for Growing Perfect Tomatoes before you start!

 Tami says

 We live in the SW where it’s hot, hot, hot.
 We have a couple of tricks: First, create a compost pile and use it when preparing your soil to retain water.
 Second, water at ground level to keep moisture off of the foliage.
 Third, use a homemade organic pesticide to keep critters away.
 (My recipe is: half an onion, 6 cloves of garlic, a teaspoon of Cayenne pepper, a teaspoon of Murphy’s oil, and 4 or 5 cups of hot water.
 Blend, strain, and funnel into a spray bottle.
 Spray plants (veggies, flowers, trees) once a week – I swear by this stuff!
-The bugs hate it and it doesn’t bother the bees) .
+The bugs can’t stand it and it doesn’t bother the bees) .

 dorothy l. dudding says